mfount/chicken/specs/final/interfaces.md

-Placeholder for proofs we will do later:
+Along the way, we use the following placeholder for proofs we will do later:

 `Admitted.`, which is defined with:

 `Definition admit {T: Type} : T.  Admitted.`

 booleans: